CarbonSmasher/packtest_runner/README.md

 `packtest_runner [OPTIONS...] <PACK1> [PACK2] [PACK3] ...`

 #### Options
+ - Packs: One or more packs to test.
+They will be copied into the datapacks folder of the server on startup.
+You can specify glob patterns if you want.
  - `--minecraft-version`: The Minecraft version to use.
 PackTest only supports 1.20.4, and this is the default.
+ - `--packtest-url`: The URL to use when downloading the PackTest jar.
+ - `--github`: Shows extra messages in the output for GitHub actions to use.
  - `--comma-separate`: If set, will read the packs from the first argument specified, and split it by commas into multiple packs.
 Do not add spaces between the packs.
- - `--packtest-url`: The URL to use when downloading the PackTest jar.
- - `--github`: Shows extra messages in the output for GitHub actions to use.
+You should never need to use this except for CI pipelines.

 ### GitHub Actions
 You can use this repository as a GitHub action step to test your datapack in your CI/CD pipeline.